HenrikSvensson04/Neural-Network-From-Scratch-Project/README.md

 ## How to use
 - run with command: 'cargo run' in your terminal
 - Open your brower and open localhost:8080/visualize (should at least work on chrome)
+- Note: Might be neccecary to reload page, due to a bug!
+Brower might need to cache certain files.

 ## What the project includes
 - Neural network implementation from scratch